Net Worth

 As Rahal transitioned from the CART to the IRL full-time in 2004, the team adopted the names Team Rahal in 1996 and Rahal Letterman Racing in 2004.
 Rahal worked as a manager for the Jaguar Formula One team in 2000, but after allegedly attempting to sell driver Eddie Irvine to Jordan’s competitors, Rahal was sacked.
 Ironically, Irvine was let go by the team less than a year after Rahal was, while Newey joined in 2006, a year after the team was acquired by Red Bull.

-Rahal began promoting races in 2021 with the assistance of Tony George, a former IndyCar and Indianapolis Motor Speedway owner.
-Bobby’s first step in race promotion was to bring back to IndyCar the well-liked Iowa Speedway round after it had been dropped from the 2021 schedule.
+Rahal began promoting races in 2021 with the assistance of Tony George, a former owner of IndyCar and the Indianapolis Motor Speedway.
+Bobby’s first step in race promotion was to bring back the well-liked Iowa Speedway round to IndyCar after it had been dropped from the 2021 schedule.
 Rahal successfully secured a multi-year agreement between IndyCar and Iowa Speedway to stage a double-header event at the track beginning in 2022.

-Bobby has a collection of vehicles that any automobile enthusiast would appreciate, constructing a custom garage from the ground up to house his prized automobiles.
+Bobby has a collection of vehicles that any automobile enthusiast would appreciate, and he has built a custom garage from the ground up to house his prized automobiles.
 He has a wide variety of race cars in his collection, including his very first racer, a 1964 Elva Porsche, and a 1979 VW Beetle Convertible.
 Bobby also has a deep-red 1964 Porsche 356 SC Coupe, a bright yellow 1981 Mini Moke, and a 1961 Jaguar E-Type.

-Despite appearing fond of European automobiles, Rahal, like Mario Andretti, still has a soft spot for American, especially vintage, muscle cars.
+Despite appearing fond of European automobiles, Rahal, like Mario Andretti, still has a soft spot for American muscle cars, especially vintage ones.
 His garage is home to a vicious Shelby Cobra, a Corvette pace car he received after winning the 1986 Indy 500, and a spotless 1965 Ford Shelby Mustang GT350.

 Summary